Governorship of Wes Moore: Taxes

 In March 2025, Moore announced a compromise spending plan negotiated with legislative leaders that would cut state spending by $2.5 billion, raise more than $1 billion in new taxes, and create a projected $350 million budget surplus for the 2027 fiscal year.
 The budget proposal would impose a 3% sales tax on data and IT services and a 2% capital gains tax, increase taxes on cannabis sales and sports betting, and includes "federal government spending triggers" that would activate in response to federal budget cuts.
 It also excludes several proposals from Moore's initial budget proposal, including a 75-cent delivery fee, a corporate tax cut, and the elimination of the inheritance tax.
 After President Donald Trump enacted a 25% tariff on car imports, the Senate opted to scale back a proposed increase to the state's vehicle excise tax and added a $5 per tire fee to pay for state transportation projects.
 Moore signed the compromise spending plan into law in May 2025.

-In November 2025, after state analysts released a report showing that the state would face a $1.5 billion deficit in fiscal year 2027 as a result of tax changes from the One Big Beautiful Bill Act and increased Medicaid costs, Moore ruled out any tax increases during the 2026 legislative session.
+In November 2025, after state analysts released a report showing that the state would face a $1.5 billion deficit in fiscal year 2027 as a result of tax changes from the One Big Beautiful Bill Act and increased costs for social programs, Moore ruled out any tax increases during the 2026 legislative session.
+In January 2026, he unveiled a budget proposal that would close the budget deficit through $1.8 billion in reductions through shifting funding away from the state's construction budget and clean energy initiatives, increasing cost sharing splits for retirement plans for workers in education, and implementing cost containment measures on the Developmental Disabilities Administration.
+At the same time, the budget proposal includes funding increases for public education and law enforcement.
+Moore signed the amended budget into law in April 2026.